IMPORTANCE OF SLEEP

 HOW DOES SLEEP HELP?

 Sleep plays a crucial role in injury prevention, management and athletic performance.
-One study of highschool athletes found that those who slept less than 8 hours per night were 1.7 times more likely to sustain an injury than those who slept more than 8 hours per night.
+One study of high school athletes found that those who slept less than 8 hours per night were 1.7 times more likely to sustain an injury than those who slept more than 8 hours per night.

 Having poor or interrupted sleep has also been found to decrease a person's pain threshold.